uclab-potsdam/wimmelvis/study/README.md

 npm run build
 ```

+**Important**: Do not edit the files `wimmelbild/index.html` and `linear/index.html`!
+They are build products that are not checked into Git.
+Your changes will be overwritten without a backup!

+The right place to make edits are the files in `common/` and the `template.html` files in both versions.

 # Running a development webserver

 There are different ways to achieve this.
 One would be to install `http-server` once from npm: